 Matt Shaughnessy Contract Information:

-Released by the Cardinals in September of 2015.
+Waived by the Saints in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Matt Shaughnessy – simply subscribe now.

 Age is determined on September 1st of each season.